jlcoulter/financials/README.md

 Two core functions:

-1. Transaction reconciliation — Basiq integration pulls transactions from linked bank accounts so you can see what needs reconciling across accounts.
+1. Transaction reconciliation — upload outgoing and reconciled (bank) transactions via CSV, auto-match by amount, manually confirm or reject proposals, and track which items still need matching.
 2. Wealth tracking — log balances across assets, debts, and investments to see how your position changes over time.

 Work in progress.